 - Log in to Enterprise Manager using the appropriate account.

 - Go to the Machines tab and click Failover plan.

 - In the Failover plan dialog, select the necessary plan from the list, then specify the starting option you need.

 The following options are available for a failover plan:

 - Start now – use this option if you need to fail over to the replicas’ latest restore point.

-- Undo – use this option to switch the workload back to source VMs discarding the changes that were made to the replicas during failover.
+- Undo – use this option to switch the workload back to source machines discarding the changes that were made to the replicas during failover.

 - Click OK and wait for the process to complete.
-You can examine session details in the VMs > Restore sessions.
+You can examine session details in the Machines > Restore sessions.